 The terms multimorbidity and comorbidity both describe a state of multiple chronic conditions, however, the distinction between the two is starting to be recognised.
 In comorbidity, an index condition (e.g. diabetes, stroke, cancer) takes priority and this index condition will often dominate treatment and management decisions.
 In contrast, multimorbidity is not dominated by an index condition so that all co-existing conditions are regarded equally with none taking priority.

 Progressive diseases like cancer, organ or system failure (e.g. chronic heart failure, chronic obstructive pulmonary disease) and neurological conditions can interfere substantially with life for older adults.
 In the case of frailty and multimorbidity, predicting when death will occur is often difficult and can impact on timely and person-centred palliative care.

 More than 50% of older adults have three or more chronic diseases.
 Comorbidity and particularly multimorbidity are associated with poorer quality of life, increased use of health services and hospitalisation, and polypharmacy.
 [1-3] For many older people with multimorbidity, it is likely that at least one of their chronic diseases will be life-limiting and progressive.
 The presentation and severity of symptoms will be varied but produce cumulative effects.
 [2,3,10]

-While evidence-based guidelines exist for the management of a single disease, few address comorbidities particularly in a palliative care context where polypharmacy is inevitable.
-In addition there is a low inclusion rate of older adults in comorbidity randomised clinical trials and therefore reinforces the difficulty in creating appropriate clinical protocols for their management.
+While evidence-based guidelines exist for the management of a single disease, few address comorbidity or multimorbidity particularly in a palliative care context.
+[2,4] In addition, there is a low inclusion rate of older adults in comorbidity randomised clinical trials which reinforces the difficulty in creating appropriate clinical protocols for their management.
 Available guidelines for multimorbidity include: